Place de la Nation: 19th century

 The central monument, The Triumph of the Republic, is a bronze sculpture created by Aimé-Jules Dalou.
 It was erected to mark the centenary of the Revolution, at first in plaster in 1889 and then in bronze in 1899.
 The figure of Marianne, personifying the Republic, stands on a globe in a chariot pulled by lions and surrounded by various symbolic figures, and looks towards the Place de la Bastille.
 When the monument was erected, it was surrounded by a large pond.
 Additional sculptures of alligators, symbols for the threats to democracy, were removed during the Nazi occupation of Paris and melted down.

 20th century

-On 22 June 1963, the magazine Salut les copains organised a concert at Place de la Nation, featuring singers such as Johnny Hallyday, Richard Anthony, Eddy Mitchell and Frank Alamo.
+On 22 June 1963, the magazine Salut les copains organised a concert at the Place de la Nation, featuring singers such as Johnny Hallyday, Richard Anthony, Eddy Mitchell and Frank Alamo.
 It attracted over 150,000 young people.
 The headline of the following day's issue of the journal Paris-Presse read, "Salut les voyous !".
 The photographer Jean-Marie Périer, who was a friend of many of the performers, photographed the concert.
 The Place de la Nation was the location of the Foire du Trône before the Pelouse de Reuilly.